YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ```ocaml
 let rec reify = fun env n -> F.reify reify env n;;
 ```
 What makes it particularly interesting is that it is recursive.
-The abstract level Peano number type constructor has one type parameter, so we need one reifier for this parameter type in the definition of the reifier for the top level type.
+The abstract level Peano number type constructor has one type parameter, so we need one (sub-)reifier for this parameter type in the definition of the reifier for the top level type.
 In OCanren, reifiers are always used as first-class objects, i.e., being passed as arguments and returned from a function, of which the Peano type reifier is a typical example, and users rarely need to provide arguments to reifiers.